PanDAWMS/panda-server/README.txt

 Release Note

+* current
+  * introduced mcore queue in PG
+  * added iscvmfs to SiteSpec

 * 0.0.16 (8/29/2012)
   * changed Setupper to make sub when data is available only at T2
   * changed Setupper to make sub when data is missing at T1